Hellbound: The Blood War

 Hellbound: The Blood War is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game.

 Contents

-Hellbound: The Blood War - a Deluxe Adventure & Accessory - reveals the secrets of the Blood War, a conflict that has raged across the planes since the dawn of time.
-The 80-page "Dark of the Blood War" details the nature of the fiends, the history of the war, the magic, and the ranks and strategies.
-The "War Games" book provides three adventures which put characters into the middle of the Blood War.
-"The Chant of the Blood War" gives players the necessary background information for a Blood War campaign.
-"Visions of War" is a separate book of adventure-related pictures for the Dungeon Master to show players at various points during the game.
+Hellbound: The Blood War - a Deluxe Adventure & Accessory is a supplement which reveals the secrets of the Blood War, a conflict between two races that has been waged across the planes for many years.
+The 80-page booklet "Dark of the Blood War" presents the nature of the fiends and the history of the war, as well as the magic, and the ranks and strategies used in the war.
+The "War Games" book contains three adventures which involve the player characters in the conflicts of the Blood War.
+The booklet "The Chant of the Blood War" provides background information to players for a Blood War campaign.
+"Visions of War" is a booklet containing illustrations relating to the adventures for the Dungeon Master to show players at appropriate points.
 Also included is a 16-page full-color comic book.

 Publication history

 Hellbound: The Blood War was published by TSR in 1996 as a boxed set containing 5 books.
 "War Games" is a 96-page book designed by Colin McComb and Monte Cook, with cover art by Alan Pollack and interior art by Adam Rex.
 "The Dark of the War" is an 80-page book designed by Colin McComb and Monte Cook, with cover art by Alan Pollack and interior art by Adam Rex.
 "The Chant of the War" is a 31-page book designed by Colin McComb, with cover art by Robh Ruppel and interior art by Adam Rex and DiTerlizzi.
 "The Bargain" is a 13-page comic book featuring a story by Jeff Grubb, with art by Robh Ruppel and Tony DiTerlizzi.
 "Visions of War" is a 23-page booklet designed by Colin McComb and Monte Cook, with graphic design and cover art by Dawn Murin and interior art by DiTerlizzi.